observatorycontrolsystem/configdb/README.md

     docker run --name configdb-postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=configdb -v/var/lib/postgresql/data -p5432:5432 -d postgres:11.1

-Run database migrations to set up the tables in the database.
+After creating the database, migrations must be applied to set up the tables in the database.

-    (env) python manage.py migrate
+    poetry run python manage.py migrate

-### Run the tests
+### **Run the tests**

-    (env) python manage.py test
+    poetry run python manage.py test

-### Run the application
+### **Run the configdb**

-    (env) python manage.py runserver
+    poetry run python manage.py runserver

-The application should now be accessible from <http://127.0.0.1:8000>!
+The configdb should now be accessible from <http://127.0.0.1:8000>!

 ### Authentication
 The application connects to a running Observation Portal for OAuth2 authentication.
 Staff accounts should have